Palestine/Israel: ICC Arrest Warrants for Israeli and Hamas Leaders a Significant Step in the Pursuit of Justice

 Nov 21, 2024 | Advocacy, News, Press Releases

-The International Commission of Jurists (ICJ) salutes the decision of the Pre-Trial Chamber I of the International Criminal Court (ICC) to issue warrants of arrest for Benjamin Netanyahu and Yoav Gallant, the Prime Minister and the Minister of Defence of Israel, respectively, and for Mohamed Diab Ibrahim Al-Masri, also known as Deif, the highest commander of the military wing of Hamas, for alleged war crimes and crimes against humanity committed on the territory of the State of Israel and the State of Palestine from at least 7 October 2023.
+The International Commission of Jurists (ICJ) salutes the decision of the Pre-Trial Chamber I of the International Criminal Court (ICC) to issue warrants of arrest for Benjamin Netanyahu and Yoav Gallant, the Prime Minister and the former Minister of Defence of Israel, respectively, and for Mohamed Diab Ibrahim Al-Masri, also known as Deif, the highest commander of the military wing of Hamas, for alleged war crimes and crimes against humanity committed on the territory of the State of Israel and the State of Palestine from at least 7 October 2023.

 “The ICC considered the law and the evidence and found reasonable grounds to believe that Benjamin Netanyahu, Yoav Gallant and Mohamed Deif bear responsibility for crimes against humanity and war crimes,” said Saïd Benarbia, ICJ Middle East and North Africa Programme Director.
 “States must fully comply with their legal obligations under international law and give full effect to the arrest warrants.”